eco/pull-request-qa-action/README.md

-# autolabel
+# Pull Request QA
 Github action for the ECO QA Process

-This action automates:
+This action currently automates:
 - Adding labels to pull requests
 - Sending messages to JIRA when PRs are ready for QA

+TODO: Update repo name

 ## Inputs